SysCV/CISS/README.md

 Adaptation of semantic segmentation networks to different visual conditions from those for which ground-truth annotations are available at training is vital for robust perception in autonomous cars and robots.
 However, previous work has shown that most feature-level adaptation methods, which employ adversarial training and are validated on synthetic-to-real adaptation, provide marginal gains in normal-to-adverse condition-level adaptation, being outperformed by simple pixel-level adaptation via stylization.
 Motivated by these findings, we propose to leverage stylization in performing feature-level adaptation by aligning the deep features extracted by the encoder of the network from the original and the stylized view of each input image with a novel feature invariance loss.
 In this way, **we encourage the encoder to extract features that are invariant to the style of the input**, allowing the decoder to focus on parsing these features and not on further abstracting from the specific style of the input.

-We implement our method, named **Condition-Invariant Semantic Segmentation (CISS)**, on the top-performing domain adaptation architecture and demonstrate a significant improvement over previous state-of-the-art methods both on **Cityscapes→ACDC** and **Cityscapes→Dark Zurich adaptation**.
-In particular, **CISS is ranked first among all published unsupervised domain adaptation (UDA) methods** on the [public ACDC leaderboard](https://acdc.vision.ee.ethz.ch/benchmarks#semanticSegmentation).
-Our method is also shown to generalize well to domains unseen during training, outperforming competing domain adaptation approaches on BDD100K-night and Nighttime Driving.
+We implement our method, named **Condition-Invariant Semantic Segmentation (CISS)**, on the top-performing domain adaptation architecture and demonstrate a significant improvement over previous state-of-the-art methods both on **Cityscapes→Dark Zurich adaptation** and **Cityscapes→ACDC**.
+Our method is also shown to generalize well to domains unseen during training, outperforming competing domain adaptation approaches on BDD100K-night.

 This repository includes the source code for CISS.